ChrisPolykarpou/terraform-ansible/README.md

 # Infrastructure Pipelines
 A way of using terraform and ansible together in a fully automated IaC way using Github-Actions.
 This allows scaling up and down, building and destroying Kubernetes Clusters /

+I am using Hetzner Cloud but you can switch to any provider you like by modifying the terraform code.
+Another possibility is writing terraform code for different cloud-providers in order to remain as cloud-agnostic as possible /

 [Tfstate](https://developer.hashicorp.com/terraform/language/state) file for each environment is stored in self-hosted minio-s3 storage.
 > It is recommended to use a [lock](https://developer.hashicorp.com/terraform/language/state/locking) for your state!